nhurstknight/reactathon/README.md

 [image:57BC2861-0AB5-428E-BF83-9D2983054DAB-56756-0000D56E7FC577AA/Screenshot 2020-11-17 at 02.18.33.png]

 ## Bugs
-As this uses a third party API, we discovered that some of the randomFilmId generated in the randomise component function may not be associated with a valid film.
-Due to time constraints we were not able to implement an error page for the user.
+As this uses a third party API, we discovered that some of the randomFilmIds that were generated in the randomise function may not be associated with a valid film.
+Due to time constraints we were not able to implement an error page for the user so this is something I would like to add at a later stage.

 ## Future features
 We were not able to implement a filter by genre so I would like to add this in the future.